AWS EKS Deployment

 Make sure to follow the installation instructions for each tool on their respective websites.
 For kubectl, you can refer to the detailed installation steps provided in the Amazon EKS documentation.

-To install the scroll-sdk-cli, run:
+To install the latest version of scroll-sdk-cli, run:

 npm install -g @scroll-tech/scroll-sdk-cli